 If you decide to wash your chicken or need to because of cleaning the thigh piece or Koshered your chicken.
 With chicken pieces in a pot or container.
 Fill with Cold water.
 Mix the chicken around.
 Pour the water out into the sink and repeat.
-Remove the chicken from the container and set aside.
+Remove the chicken from the container and set it aside.
 Wash the pot and sink out with hot soapy water.

 Cutting up whole chicken – How to Prepare Chicken

 Why buy Whole Chicken?
 Whole Roast Chicken of course.
 But there is more.
 Often whole chicken is cheaper than already portioned chicken and you get the backbone.
-This is something you’ll want to make Stock or Broth for soups, stews, gravies or straight as stock or broth to add to various other recipes.
-The other benefit is after some time of buying whole chicken and saving/freezing the wings.
+This is something you’ll want to make Stock or Broth for soups, stews, gravies, or straight as stock or broth to add to various other recipes.
+The other benefit is after some time of buying a whole chicken and saving/freezing the wings.
 You will have enough for a Wing Platter.

 KFC does their chicken in 9 Cuts and now I believe 12 Cuts.